ghollisjr/mkvrechapter/README.txt

 This is more embarrassing than someone finding these videos on your hard drive.
 To fix it, run mkvrechapter like this in the shell:

-for i in tentacles-e??.mkv; do
+for i in tentacles-e???.mkv; do
     mkvrechapter ${i} fixed-${i}
 done